adiesha/CSCI246Fall2024/README.md

 - Friday - 11:00-12:00PM
 - Barnard 349

+## Grading
+You will be graded on the following:

+11 homework assignments (lowest score dropped): 50%
+3 tests: in class (including final): 40%
+In-class assignments (1 point for participating in each one, for up to 10 points total; there will be more than 10): 10%

 ## Computer Science Success Center
 - There are free tutors availble in Barnard 259. https://www.cs.montana.edu/student-success-center.html